Yi-ChunHung/TG3.1_mini-workshop_Apr.29/TBHmftn/README.md

 end
 ```

-1️⃣ Prepare the structure input file (st_input.txt) for your Wannier tight-binding model.
+1️⃣ Prepare the structure input file ("st_input.txt") for your Wannier tight-binding model.
 The information should follow the data in .win file.
 An example for SnTe is given below:

 ```txt
 SnTe_bulk                          % Name for the model